grizzljt/azdo-github-actions/docs/README.md

 ## Details

-This repository contains two GitHub Workflow files:
+This repository contains three GitHub Workflow files:

-* [Terraform Plan](/.github/workflows/tf-plan.yml) - Triggered by any Pull Request.
+* [Terraform Plan](/.github/workflows/tf-plan.yaml) - Triggered by any Pull Request.

-* [Terraform Apply](/.github/workflows/tf-apply.yml) - Triggered by a Push into the `master` branch.
+* [Terraform Apply](/.github/workflows/tf-apply.yaml) - Triggered by a Push into the `master` branch.

+*[Docker Build and Push to Git Packages](/.github/workflows/docker.yaml) - Triggered by a Pull Request or Push into the `master` branch.

 ## Terraform Plan